- Location: Vibhasha Temple / Bargabhima Temple,Tamluk Srirampur Road, TamlukPurba Medinipur, West Bengal – India

 The idol of Kali maa is situated beside the huge Shiva Linga made of black stone and is surrounded by a circular partition made of white marble.

 Barunir Mela is celebrated during Makara Sankranti in January.
-Bhima Mela is Celebrated on Magha Shuddha Ekadashi is from the 11th day of Magha masa in January to– February.
+Bhima Mela is Celebrated on Magha Shuddha Ekadashi from the 11th day of Magha masa in January to– February.
 Ratha Jatra at Harir Hat is celebrated in the Bengali month of Ashar (ashada), besides Charak Mela also be enjoyed.
-The other important events are Makar Sankranti, Sharad Purnima, Deepawali, Somvati Amavasya, Ram Navami, Navratri.
+The other important events are Makar Sankranti, Sharad Purnima, Deepawali, Somvati Amavasya, Ram Navami, and Navratri.